cran-task-views/ClinicalTrials/ClinicalTrials.md

 -   Package `r pkg("AGSDest")` This package provides tools and functions for parameter estimation in adaptive group sequential trials.
+-   Package `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai, Lavori and Liao (2014, <doi:10.1016/j.cct.2014.09.001>).
+    Includes facilities for design, exploration and analysis of such trials.
+    An implementation of the initial DEFUSE-3 trial is also provided as a vignette.
+-   Package `r pkg("BayesOrdDesign")` The proposed group-sequential trial design is based on Bayesian methods for ordinal endpoints, including three methods, the proportional-odds-model (PO)-based, non-proportional-odds-model (NPO)-based, and PO/NPO switch-model-based designs, which makes our proposed methods generic to be able to deal with various scenarios.
+    Richard J. Barker, William A. Link (2013) <doi:10.1080/00031305.2013.791644>.
+    Thomas A. Murray, Ying Yuan, Peter F. Thall, Joan H. Elizondo, Wayne L.Hofstetter (2018) <doi:10.1111/biom.12842>.
+    Chengxue Zhong, Haitao Pan, Hongyu Miao (2021) <doi:10.48550/arXiv.2108.06568>.
 -   Package `r pkg("BayesianMCPMod")` This package is an innovative method that improves the traditional MCPMod by systematically incorporating historical data, such as previous placebo group data.
 This R package offers functions for simulating,